 We could never find the words to thank MABS enough for their support and guidance.

-We would highly recommend and encourage anyone with any or a similar difficult situation to get in touch with MABS
+We would highly recommend and encourage anyone with any or a similarly difficult situation to get in touch with MABS

 I had been struggling with my mortgage for around 4/5 years after taking a huge pay cut at work, to say I was stressed was an understatement, I couldn’t remember the last time I slept properly or was really relaxed and happy.